futurediffusion/AI-Stem-Splitter/README.md

 Windows users can also launch the program by double-clicking `start_app.bat`.
+Double-clicking the script will create a virtual environment on the first run and reuse it on subsequent launches.

 On first launch you'll be asked to select a directory to store the downloaded Demucs/Spleeter models.
 Separated tracks for each file are written under a